Eastern Highlands: Flora

 Much of the small area consists of rolling hills covered with grassland, which are renewed annually following the fires that occur at the end of the dry season.
 At lower elevations, Themeda triandra is the predominant grass on the more fertile red soils, and Loudetia simplex is common on less-fertile white sandy soils.
 At higher elevations are montane grasslands made up mostly of short, tufted grasses, including Loudetia simplex, Trachypogon spicatus, Exotheca abyssinica, and Monocymbium ceresiiforme.

 Some valleys and east-facing slopes contain areas of subtropical rainforest, with a high canopy, lianas, and a rich undergrowth.
 There are larger areas of dry forest at higher altitudes in places where the ground is well watered and on drier slopes patches of miombo woodland (Brachystegia spiciformis, Brachystegia tamarindoides and Uapaca kirkiana) and areas of heathland at higher elevations.
 There are patches of the tall, evergreen mobola plum Parinari curatellifolia near the town of Chipinge and on the western slopes of the Nyanga Highlands.

 In the Chimanimani Mountains and Mount Gorongosa, heathlands are found on poor, acidic sandy soils derived from quartzite.
 The heathlands are of two types, ericaceous and proteaceous.
-The ericaceous heathlands are dominated by Philippia pallidiflora, P. hexandra, Phylica ericoides, Passerina montana, Erica eylesii, E. pleiotricha, E. gazensis, and E. johnstoniana.
-Protea gazensis, P. welwitschii, and Leucospermum saxosum are common in the proteaceous heathlands.
+The ericaceous heathlands are dominated by Erica mannii, Erica hexandra, Phylica ericoides, Passerina montana, Erica pleiotricha, Erica lanceolifera, and Erica johnstoniana.
+Protea gazensis, Protea welwitschii, and Leucospermum saxosum are common in the proteaceous heathlands.

 A number of indigenous monocot lilies with small distribution ranges occur in the highlands.
-Cryptostephanotis vansonii, Cyrtanthus rhodesianus, and Scadoxus pole-evansi are popular with rare plant collectors.
+Cryptostephanus vansonii, Cyrtanthus rhodesianus, and Scadoxus pole-evansii are popular with rare plant collectors.

 Fauna

 This variety of different types of habitat results in a richness of animal life too.
-Animals found in the highlands include blue monkey (Cercopithecus mitis) Sykes' monkey (Cercopithecus albogularis), East African little collared fruit bat (Myonycteris relicta) and Marshall's pygmy chameleon (Rhampholeon marshalli).
-Many of these animals are found throughout East Africa.
+Animals found in the highlands include Sykes' monkey (Cercopithecus albogularis), East African little collared fruit bat (Myonycteris relicta) and Marshall's pygmy chameleon (Rhampholeon marshalli).
+Many of its animals are found throughout East Africa.

-The highlands are also rich in birdlife including trumpeter hornbill (Bycanistes bucinator), Knysna turaco (Tauraco corythaix), purple-crested turaco (Tauraco porphyreolophus), crested guineafowl (Guttera pucherani) and crowned eagle (Stephanoaetus coronatus).
+The highlands are also rich in birdlife including trumpeter hornbill (Bycanistes bucinator), Livingstone's turaco (Tauraco livingstonii), purple-crested turaco (Tauraco porphyreolophus), crested guineafowl (Guttera pucherani) and crowned eagle (Stephanoaetus coronatus).
 Two species, the Chirinda apalis (Apalis chirindensis) and Roberts's warbler (Oreophilais robertsi), are endemic to the Eastern Highlands.
 The Chirinda apalis lives deep in the evergreen forests, while Roberts's warbler inhabits the forest edge.

 The forests are also full of butterflies, most notably swallowtails such as the emperor swallowtail (Papilio ophidicephalus) and the citrus swallowtail (Papilio demodocus) and the forest undergrowth in particular shelters a variety of reptiles including skinks, geckos, lizards, frogs, toads, and snakes.